How to Say ‘No’ When You’re Called into Work out of Hours

 EXAMPLE

-Sorry, but I cannot come in with such short notice, as I have other commitments.
+Sorry, but I can’t come in with such short notice, as I have other commitments.

 4. Take a rain check